Types Of Therapies For Anxiety Disorders

 Several factors can contribute to the development of these anxiety disorders, including genetic and environmental influences.
 Individuals may be more likely to struggle with anxiety and other mental health disorders if they have a family history of anxiety or mental illness.

-With the panic anxiety disorder, individuals might experience panic attacks, periods of immense distress with accompanying physical symptoms:
+With the panic anxiety disorder, individuals might experience panic attacks, periods of immense distress with accompanying physical symptoms of anxiety:

 - Sweating